anjackson/anjackson.github.io/_drafts/2017-waw-your-lyin-archives.md

 Bias by ommission.
 Either technical, or more subtly, by unintended curatorial bias.

+Not getting it at all, because scope/size.
+Twitter.

 But can it just lie?

 Mistakes, and hacks.